UoB-COMSM0166/2025-group-12/README.md

         <img src="documents/Image With Play button.svg" width="75%">
     </a>
     <p>
-        Click the above to watch the video of game demonstration.
+        Click the above to watch the demonstration video.
     </p>

 </div>